-The fund's portfolio managers are employed by NIMNA.
 The following provides information as of the date of this SAI about the compensation policies for portfolio managers.

 NIMNA/NIM.
 Each of NIMNA's and NIM's portfolio manager compensation structure is designed to reward those professionals who deliver strong long-term performance and do not create inappropriate risk exposure for the firm or its clients.
-Portfolio managers may be rewarded using a mix of base salary, discretionary annual cash bonus, discretionary deferred cash incentives linked to performance of NIMNA or NIM funds, as applicable, and/or participation in a long-term incentive plan.
-Awards are made annually to individuals following a robust assessment of their contribution during the year, taking into account both team and individual risk-adjusted performance.
-In seeking to protect against excessive risk-taking and emphasize appropriate conduct/behavior, risk and compliance input on employee conduct is collected as part of the appraisal process and can have an impact on discretionary incentive awards.
-Ultimately, NIMNA's or NIM's remuneration committee decides upon the terms and conditions of remuneration and incentives for NIMNA's or NIM's employees, respectively.
+Portfolio managers may be rewarded using a mix of base salary, discretionary annual cash bonus, discretionary deferred cash incentives linked to performance of funds sub-advised by NIMNA or NIM and/or participation in a long-term incentive plan.
+Awards are made annually to individuals following a robust assessment of their contribution during the year and over three- and five-year periods, taking into account both team and individual risk-adjusted performance.
+NIMNA and NIM utilize an online appraisal system to evaluate the performance of all employees (including investment professionals) on an annual basis.
+The system incorporates the use of multiple appraisers, which may include direct reports, peers or colleagues from within the investment team and other areas of the firm, resulting in an assessment that combines feedback from each individual.
+Additionally, in seeking to protect against excessive risk-taking and emphasize appropriate conduct/behavior, input from NIMNA's and NIM's risk and compliance team on employee conduct is collected as part of the appraisal process and can have an impact on discretionary incentive awards.
+Ultimately, NIMNA's or NIM's remuneration committee decides upon the terms and conditions of remuneration and incentives for NIMNA's or NIM's employees.